Weight, weight, don’t tell me

 Still, considering the holidays just passed — dietarily disastrous as expected — and the fact that I still have not begun any meaningful amount of exercise, I guess it’s not too bad.
 I have a good strategy for catching up when I’m starting to fall behind: skip dinner.
 Getting on my bike when the weather turns nice again (actually it’s been unseasonably pleasant so far, but I plan my activities as if it’s a normal Northern California winter) will be an even better strategy.

-One Response to “Weight, weight, don’t tell me”
+One thought on “Weight, weight, don’t tell me”

 Leave a Reply